Youssef-Fd/AXI-Based-DMA-Design/README.md

 The design is verified using the testbench [`dma_engine_with_AXI_ram_slave_test.sv`](file:///c:/Users/Lenovo/Pictures/AXI%20Based%20DMA_project/hdl/dma_engine_with_AXI_ram_slave_test.sv).
 It connects the DMA engine to two simulated AXI block-RAM slaves ([`axi_RAM_slave.sv`](file:///c:/Users/Lenovo/Pictures/AXI%20Based%20DMA_project/hdl/axi_RAM_slave.sv)): one serving as the source memory and the other as the destination memory.

-Below is the complete top-level DMA simulation waveform verifying the operations:
+The complete top-level DMA simulation waveform verifying the operations:
 ![Top-level DMA Engine Waveform](hdl/dma_engine_with_AXI_ram_slave.png)

 ### Test Descriptions